 In the winter months our entire city quadruples in density.
 The roads are filled with bad northern drivers.
 They’re not bad at driving because of where they’re from; they’re bad at driving because they’re geriatric.
 If you’ve ever ridden anywhere with your grandmother you know what I mean.

 I was walking my dog when I first met Jeffery.
 I thought he was a snowbird.
-I wish he was a snowbird.
+I wished he was a snowbird.

 “Hey!” he shouted from the second floor balcony.
 It was so loud that I could hear it despite the earbuds.
 I wish I hadn’t acknowledged him.
 I could have pretended not to hear him over the music.
 I didn’t.
 I don’t think that would have mattered anyway.